 Wales - Croatia

-Euro Qualifying – Follow the Football match between Wales and Croatia live with Eurosport.
+Follow the Euro Qualifying live Football match between Wales and Croatia with Eurosport.
 The match starts at 19:45 on 13 October 2019.
-Our live coverage lets you follow all the key moments as they happen.

 - Yellow cardDaniel JamesWales

 James is now booked for an aerial foul on Jedvaj.

 Bale, who cannot really move, has come central so that he doesn't have to do any defending.

 Livakovic gathers a long ball on the edge - and I mean the very edge - of his box.